 How Do I Transfer Boat Ownership to My New Boat?

-If you’re transferring boat ownership to your new boat, you’ll need two things from the seller: a signed, detailed bill of sale and the seller’s boater registration card.
-If the boat has been sold several times, you’ll need to be able to show the chain of ownership.
-Then, fill out a Georgia Vessel Title/Registration Application and proceed with the registration steps.
+Additionally, if the boat has been sold several times, you’ll need to be able to show the chain of ownership.
+Fill out a Georgia Vessel Title/Registration Application and proceed with the registration steps.

 Will I Need to Take a Boater Safety Education Course?

 We like to think of it like this: if you’re going to take a boater safety education course, why not make sure you enjoy it?
-Our curriculum is the top choice for Georgia boaters and is the top way to get your boating card quickly and enjoyably.

-Every motorized boat and vessel must be currently registered in The Peach State, so keep up with the necessary regulations to stay legal and safe on Georgia waters.
-There’s nothing as fun as a boat day — especially one where you’re safe, registered and happy — so use BOATsmart! as your boating safety friend to make sure that you can have as many boat days as your heart desires.
+There’s nothing as fun as a boat day — especially one where you’re safe, registered, and happy — so use BOATsmart! for your boating safety education needs to make sure that you can have as many boat days as your heart desires.